Britannia Prima: Legions

 The Second Augustan and Twentieth Valerian legions may have still been based at Isca Augusta (Caerleon) and Deva Victrix (Chester), although this is unclear.

 Valentia

-Ammianus records that in the year 369 Count Theodosius established or refounded the province of Valentia (further attested in the List of Offices) from lands recaptured from "the enemy".
+Ammianus records that in the year 369 Count Theodosius the Elder established or refounded the province of Valentia (further attested in the List of Offices) from lands recaptured from "the enemy".
 Its location is a matter of scholarly debate, but some place it in northwestern Wales with its capital at Deva (Chester).
 If so, it was probably intended to counter the extensive Irish piracy and raiding occurring in late antiquity.